Stability of a class of exact solutions of the incompressible Euler equation in a disk: Introduction and main result

-We are concerned with the Lyapunov stability of the steady solutions in $\mathbf V_{n,k}$.
-Specifically, given a steady solution $\bar\omega\in\mathbf V_{n,k}$, if we add a ``small" perturbation to it and follow the nonlinear dynamics of the vorticity equation \eqref{vor}, we want to know whether the perturbed solution remains ``close" to $\bar\omega$ for all time.
+We are concerned with the Lyapunov stability of steady flows with vorticity belonging to $\mathbf V_{n,k}$.
+Specifically, given a steady solution $\bar\omega\in\mathbf V_{n,k}$ of \eqref{vor}, if we add a ``small" perturbation to it and follow the nonlinear dynamics of the vorticity equation \eqref{vor}, we want to know whether the perturbed solution remains ``close" to $\bar\omega$ for all time.
 Of course, the terms ``small" and ``close" should be specified in a rigorous mathematical setting.
 Since $D$ is a disk with a continuous rotational symmetry, in some situations one may need to consider \emph{orbital stability}, i.e., the stability of the orbit of some function under the action of the two-dimensional rotation group.
-For the following two special cases, stability can be obtained in a simple way. \begin{itemize} \item [(1)] $\bar\omega\in\mathbf V_{0,1}$.
-In this case, $\bar\omega$ is radially monotone, so stability holds by Theorem 3 in \cite{BAR}.
-Alternatively, one can also apply a generalized version of Arnold's second stability theorem (cf. Theorem 1.5 in \cite{WTAMS}). \item [(2)] $\bar\omega=aJ_{0}(j_{1,1}r)\in\mathbf V_{0,1}$ for some $a\in\mathbb R.$ In this case, $\bar\omega$ is also radially monotone, so stability still holds. \end{itemize} However, stability remains unclear for other cases.
+For the following two special cases, stability is known. \begin{itemize} \item [(1)] $\bar\omega\in\mathbf V_{0,1}$.
+In this case, $\bar\omega$ is radially monotone, so stability holds by \cite[Theorem 3]{BAR} (or by a generalized version of Arnold's second stability theorem, cf. \cite[Theorem 1.5]{WTAMS}). \item [(2)] $\bar\omega\in {\rm span}\left\{J_{0}(j_{1,1}r)\right\}\subset \mathbf V_{1,1}$.
+Such $\bar\omega$ is also radially monotone, thus stability still holds. \end{itemize}

 The main purpose of this paper is to study the stability of the steady solutions in $\mathbf V_{1,1}$.
 For simplicity, in the rest of this paper we shall denote